 What we don’t: Fairly heavy; fits and feels a little too much like a ski jacket.

-It’s easy to get excited about all the fun tech working its way into the hardshell world, but there’s something to be said for a simple 3-layer Gore-Tex jacket.
-Patagonia’s Triolet is just that, and offers a lot in its no-nonsense package.
-The jacket’s 75-denier face fabric and standard Gore-Tex membrane are plenty burly for alpine use, four exterior zippered pockets (plus a drop-in interior pocket) offer great organization, and two-way pit zips dump heat in a hurry.
-Plus, the Triolet excels as a ski jacket thanks to its extended cut and regular fit that easily accommodates a midlayer underneath, embedded RECCO reflector, and loop at the back for attaching to compatible Patagonia snow pants.
-All in all, that’s a lot of features and versatility for $449.
+It's easy to get excited about all the fun tech working its way into the hardshell world, but there's something to be said for a simple 3-layer Gore-Tex jacket.
+Patagonia's Triolet is just that, and it offers a lot in its no-nonsense package.
+The jacket's 75-denier face fabric and proven Gore-Tex build (recently upgraded to their more sustainable ePE mebrane) are plenty burly for alpine use, four exterior zippered pockets (plus a drop-in interior pocket) offer great organization, and two-way pit zips dump heat in a hurry.
+Plus, the Triolet excels as a ski jacket thanks to its extended cut and regular fit that easily accommodates a midlayer underneath, embedded Recco reflector, and glove-friendly adjustments.
+All in all, that's a lot of features and versatility for $449.

-With a light update for the 2024 season, the Triolet now features Gore-Tex’s PFC-free membrane along with a slightly thinner shell (the updated version is 1.4 oz. lighter) and minor changes to the fit.
-But despite the changes, the jacket still comes up short for high-output activities or fast-and-light missions: The thick shell can’t match the breathability of thinner alternatives or more advanced waterproof membranes (like Gore-Tex Pro), and its 1-pound-2-ounce weight can be a burden to carry for extended stretches.
+As we touched on above, the Triolet now features Gore's PFAS-free membrane, which is both lighter and thinner than their standard ePTFE membrane.
+This means that the jacket requires fewer materials—thus, fewer pollutants—to produce, resulting in a 1.4-ounce drop in weight.
+Despite the change, the jacket still comes up short for high-output activities or fast-and-light missions: The thick shell can’t match the breathability of thinner alternatives or more advanced waterproof membranes (like Gore-Tex Pro), and its 1-pound-2-ounce weight can be a burden to carry for extended stretches.
 Further, the Triolet’s substantial build and regular cut have a negative impact on mobility (it feels more like a ski jacket than alternatives like the Beta AR above).
 But despite its shortcomings, the Triolet’s trustworthy design makes it a go-to hardshell option for a wide range of winter sports at a good price...
 Read in-depth review

 See the Men's Patagonia Triolet See the Women's Patagonia Triolet